-Always use the complete model and serial number when contacting an Onan® dealer or distributor for parts, service or product information.
-The model number (which includes the specification number) and the serial number are printed on the nameplate (Figure 1-1).
+Always use the complete model and serial number when contacting an Onan[®] dealer or distributor for parts, service or product information.
+The model number (which includes the specification number) and the serial number are printed on the nameplate located behind the fuel access door (Figure 1-1).